 |Kilobyte KB = 10^3||1,000|

 There is no charge associated with this service.

 This service is available for individuals, sponsored and non-sponsored researchers, and research groups on all campuses.

 The teaching cluster is provided to all UM students with official university credentials (pawprint).
 Students must read the Teaching Cluster Policy http://docs.rnet.missouri.edu/Policy/tc and be aware of the limitations of the environment.
 There is no student/end-user support.
 All support requests should come from the instructor or TA to email@example.com.
 Support is best effort and provided during regular business hours.

-Faculty and researchers can apply for accounts for themselves and their students by completing and submitting the Computing Resources Account Request Form.
-You will need to provide a public, secure, shell key that is protected with a strong passphrase (see http://docs.rnet.missouri.edu/HowTo/ssh).
+Faculty and researchers can go to doitservices.missouri.edu to apply for accounts.
+Login to the self-service portal with your University user id and password, select Service Catalog, and search for HPC.
+You will need to provide a public, secure shell key that is protected with a strong passphrase (see http://docs.rnet.missouri.edu/HowTo/ssh).

 The teaching cluster is meant as a resource for students and instructors for computational computing and does not require an account.
 UM students with a university ID are allowed to run jobs on the head node.